rolandomunoz/sis-meta/docs/source/quick_start.rst

     path = '/home/Documents/data/sound1.wav.meta'
     meta = sis_meta.read_from_file(path)

-When a :class:`~meta_sis.Meta` object is obtained in this way, it contains the `guide marks` and also the `groups` that were defined in the original file.
+When a :class:`~sis_meta.Meta` object is obtained in this way, it contains the `guide marks` and also the `groups` that were defined in the original file.